 By soaking leather, and stretching it over a mould as it dries, you can form it into shapes.
 This works well for bags and pouches.

-Thanks to Jessie Watson Brown of Nettleseed and John Hagger of Tanner Bates for information and some photos.
+Thanks to Jessie Watson Brown of Wildmoor Tannery and John Hagger of Tanner Bates for information and some photos.

 The specialist(s) below will respond to queries on this topic.
 Please comment in the box at the bottom of the page.

 Jessie Watson Brown is on a path of rewilding and reskilling.
 Weaving together a deep reskilling through making and crafting using natural materials, with immersing herself in the natural world and learning the ways of our ancestors.
 She is a tanner and basket weaver.
-Jessie is based on Dartmoor, Devon, and along with Jane Robertson, offers courses and camps in tanning, craft, wild skills and nature connection.
-More information can be found at Nettleseed.
+You can find our more about her at her site: Wildmoor Tannery.

 The views expressed here are those of the author and not necessarily lowimpact.org's